Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

-FTB’s Public Affairs Office educates taxpayers about filing requirements and other important tax issues through interviews with TV, radio, and print media outlets, as well as through FTB’s website, videos, printed brochures, and webinars.
-This year, FTB’s Public Affairs efforts aligned with the entire department to help communicate – sometimes on a daily basis – critical COVID-19-related information to taxpayers, tax representatives, and other stakeholders.
-These efforts included contributing questions and answers to FTB’s special COVID-19 FAQ webpage, and responding directly to taxpayer and tax preparer inquiries.
+FTB’s Public Affairs Office educates taxpayers about filing requirements, eligibility for tax credits, and other important tax issues through interviews with TV, radio, and print media outlets, as well as through FTB’s website, social media campaigns, videos, printed brochures, press releases, and webinars.
+Since the pandemic hit, FTB’s Public Affairs efforts have aligned with the entire department to help communicate – often on a daily basis – critical COVID-19-related information to taxpayers, tax representatives, and other stakeholders.
+This year, those efforts included contributing questions and answers to FTB’s Golden State Stimulus, new tax law, COVID-19 FAQ webpages, and responding directly to taxpayer and tax preparer inquiries.

 Translation for Limited-English-Proficient Taxpayers

-- The Check Your Refund Status application was translated into Spanish.
+- The Check Your Refund Status application in Spanish.

-- The new California EITC calculator was translated into Spanish, Chinese, Vietnamese, and Russian.
+- FTB’s EITC calculator is available in Spanish, Chinese, Vietnamese, Korean, and Russian.

 We provide access to our programs, services, and facilities in accordance with Title II of the Americans with Disabilities Act (ADA) of 1990.
-At the taxpayer’s request, we provide reasonable accommodations in alternative formats.
+At taxpayers’ request, we provide reasonable accommodations in alternative formats.

 We regularly translate major news releases into Spanish.
-We offer bilingual Facebook Live videos about tax issues in English-Spanish and English-Russian, and we often translate key social media posts into Spanish.
+We offer bilingual Facebook Live videos about tax issues in English-Spanish and English-Russian, and we often translate key social media posts into Spanish and occasionally other languages.

 Withholding-Real Estate Community Outreach and Education

 Our Filing Division’s Withholding Services and Compliance Section (WSCS) continues to work with California’s real estate escrow professionals through education and outreach.
-FTB created a new California Form 593, Real Estate Withholding Statement, in light of regulatory updates that took effect January 1, 2020.
-These updates – to California Code of Regulations, Title 18, Sections 18662-0 through 18662-6, and Section 18662-8 – made various technical changes to increase the clarity of withholding regulations.
+Last year, FTB created a new California Form 593, Real Estate Withholding Statement.
 The new consolidated Form 593 is one form with one due date.
 It has the essential elements of (and for transactions occurring after January 1, 2020, it replaces) the following three California forms: Form 593-I, Real Estate Withholding Installment Sale Acknowledgement; Form 593-C, Real Estate Withholding Certificate; and California Form 593-E, Real Estate Withholding Computation of Estimated Gain or Loss.

 Exempt Organizations Education and Outreach

-FTB’s Exempt Organizations Unit participated in education and outreach events sponsored by the California Department of Tax and Fee Administration (CDTFA) and various nonprofit and other groups.
-FTB’s representative engaged with the public – in person or, after the onset of COVID-19, remotely – to discuss various aspects of exempt organizations including the following:
+FTB’s Exempt Organizations Unit participated in three education and outreach events sponsored by various nonprofit and other groups.
+FTB’s representatives engaged with the public virtually due to the COVID-19 pandemic, discussing various aspects of exempt organizations, including the following:

 - Maintaining compliance with exempt organization filing requirements.